JJWallis/fylo-storage-component/README.md

 I would like to continue using the clip-path property in future projects for different purposes, although I do realise those may be quite specific and niche.

-Finally I would like even more practice with controlling background images and they way they respond.
-This technique seems to be easy to learn, yet provides new challenges and bugs each project it is required.
+Finally I would like even more practice with controlling background images and the way they respond to different viewports.
+This technique seems easy to learn at first, yet provides new challenges and bugs each project I use it, exactly like flexbox.

 ### Useful resources